Keynecta/keynecta.com/content/training/online-osha-training.md

     body: >-
       Help your organization's safety program meet compliance with all OSHA training.
 Train your entire safety committee or other group of employees at once.
-Or gain additional training and knowledge to take your safety program or personal knowledge to the next-level.
+Gain additional training and knowledge to take your safety program or personal knowledge to the next-level.